Snapchat/KeyDB-docs/docs/modules-blocking-ops.md

 ---

-Redis has a few blocking commands among the built-in set of commands.
+KeyDB has a few blocking commands among the built-in set of commands.
 One of the most used is `BLPOP` (or the symmetric `BRPOP`) which blocks waiting for elements arriving in a list.

 The interesting fact about blocking commands is that they do not block the whole server, but just the client calling them.
-Usually the reason to block is that we expect some external event to happen: this can be some change in the Redis data structures like in the `BLPOP` case, a long computation happening in a thread, to receive some data from the network, and so forth.
+Usually the reason to block is that we expect some external event to happen: this can be some change in the KeyDB data structures like in the `BLPOP` case, a long computation happening in a thread, to receive some data from the network, and so forth.

-Redis modules have the ability to implement blocking commands as well, this documentation shows how the API works and describes a few patterns that can be used in order to model blocking commands.
+KeyDB modules have the ability to implement blocking commands as well, this documentation shows how the API works and describes a few patterns that can be used in order to model blocking commands.